TarballCoLtd/checkm8gui/README.md

 ## Prerequisites

 Besides the Java Runtime Environment or Development Kit, this program requires a separately downloaded copy of [ipwndfu](https://github.com/axi0mx/ipwndfu/).
 The location of this folder can be wherever you want and is specified by the directory in the checkm8gui.bin file or with the command-line argument --ipwndfu-folder (detailed below).
 If you can't find the checkm8gui.bin file, run the program and look again.
-It should appear in the working directory of the program.
+It should appear in the working directory of checkm8gui.

 ## Command-line arguments

 -v/-verbose - Prints the command issued to the terminal along with the output of the command when an option is picked.
-This is not to be confused with verbose booting your iOS device.
+This is not to be confused with verbose booting your iOS device.<br/>
---ignore-os - Launches the application regardless of what operating system it's being run on.
+--ignore-os - Launches the application regardless of what operating system it's being run on.<br/>
 --ipwndfu-folder folder - A command to manually specify your ipwndfu folder location.
 This does not overwrite the location recorded in checkm8gui.bin.
-This folder specification will only persist in the current session.
+This folder specification will only persist in the current session.<br/>

 ## Troubleshooting